wyleyr/hankel1867tr/README.md

 # A Translation of Hankel's *Vorlesungen*

-This is a work-in-progress English translation of Hermann Hankel's 1867 *Vorlesungen über die complexen Zahlen und ihre Functionen* ("Lectures on complex numbers and their functions"), a textbook on complex analysis that played an important role in the transition to modern mathematics in nineteenth century Germany.
+This is a work-in-progress English translation of Hermann Hankel's 1867 *Vorlesungen über die complexen Zahlen und ihre Functionen, I.
+Theil: Theorie der Complexen Zahlensysteme* ("Lectures on complex numbers and their functions, Part I: Theory of Complex Number Systems"), a textbook on complex analysis that played an important role in the transition to modern mathematics in nineteenth century Germany.

 You can view the translation in its present state [here](https://wyleyr.github.io/hankel1867tr/).